For AI agents: a documentation index is available at /llms.txt

 1. Get your API token

-Go to your Browserless Account Dashboard and copy your API token.
+Go to your Browserless account dashboard and copy your API token.

 Then set your environment variable: